Chinese stocks rise firmly, yuan steady despite new tariffs

 Stronger infrastructure spending may be helping manufacturers to some degree, but given continued domestic and export weakness “we think authorities will have little choice but to roll out further policy easing measures in the coming months,” Capital Economics said in a note.

+Wu Kan, head of equity trading at Shanghai-based Shanshan Finance, said he expects the government to help stabilize the market ahead of the politically key National Day holiday.

 The yuan also showed some signs of steadying after its worst monthly slide in 25 years in August as the trade dispute intensified.
-The Chinese currency changed hands at 7.1607 per dollar at midday, little moved from Friday’s close.
+The Chinese currency changed hands at 7.1703 per dollar in late afternoon trading, little moved from Friday’s close.

 Ming Ming, head of fixed income research at CITIC Securities in Beijing, said the yuan could weaken further if there is no solid progress in Sino-U.S. trade negotiations.